Best Winter Holiday Destinations in Romania [2023 Update]

 And secondly, there’s the Astra Complex: an open-air village museum.
 It’s huge, it takes up to 4-6 hours to explore it all around by food, and it’s full with historical information about old Romanian villages.

-And here comes the special part: did you know that you can explore Astra Museum on a sleigh?
+And here comes the special part: did you know that you can explore Astra Museum on a sleigh during the winter?

 Yup!
-During summer, there’s a carriage available, drawn by a horse; but in the winter, if there’s snow, sleighs are available – also drawn by the horse.
+During summer, there’s a carriage available, drawn by a horse; but in the winter, if there’s snow, sleighs are available – also drawn by horses.

 If you want even more ideas about things to do in Sibiu all year-long, check out my article on its top attractions.